ljlevy/PerformanceTesting/README.md

 The GIT source repository contains following directories:

+• TestPortal is the tool to display and compare test results using bargraph through google chart API.
-• TestPortal contains all information concerning performances tests passed on some devices, to be able to compare performances according to software version (fps, time, score ...)
+  It contains all information concerning performances tests passed on devices, to be able to compare performances according to software version (fps, time, score ...)

   It is available at: http://serverName:8899/TestPortal/testsResults.html